 It is important to understand that accreditation is not a ranking system.
 It is an assurance that a program or institution meets established quality standards.
 In addition, the role of ABET accreditation is to provide periodic, peer-based external assessment and evaluation, in support of the program’s continuous improvement process.

-ABET serves the public globally through the promotion and advancement of education in applied science, computing, engineering, and engineering technology.
+ABET serves the public globally through the promotion and advancement of education in applied and natural science, computing, engineering, and engineering technology.
 ABET:

 - Accredits educational programs.

 - Consults and assists in the development and advancement of education worldwide in a financially self-sustaining manner.